-ManyMe is a free online service that makes it easy to use substitute email identities to protect your primary address and control your inbox.
-Share ManyMe addresses with third parties and never have your personal email address compromised again.Create a FREE account
+ManyMe is a free online service that makes it easy to use substitute email identities to protect your privacy and gain unmatched control of your inbox.
+Share ManyMe addresses with third parties, and save your personal email address for family and friends.Create a FREE account

 One account, unlimited aliases “on the fly”